-As large herbivores, elk play an important role in ecosystems by influencing plant phenology and succession (Marquis 2010), but they can also conflict with forestry interests by browsing and trampling young plantations, rubbing against saplings and spreading invasive plants, often on productive growing sites in valley bottoms (Henigman et al. 2005).
-This can result in a variety of short and long-term costs:
+As large herbivores, elk play an important role in ecosystems by influencing plant phenology and succession (Marquis 2010).
+In some cases these influences may conflict with forestry interests, often on productive growing sites in valley bottoms (Henigman et al. 2005).
+Elk behaviours such as browsing and trampling young trees, and rubbing against saplings may result in a variety of short and long-term costs:

-- some stands are replanted several times before legal obligations to achieve free-to-grow status are met; - seedling protection may be required to reduce impacts of browse; - there may be long-term timber supply impacts due to lower timber quality and quantity caused by elk use when stands were young; and, - the mix of species being replanted in some areas is being altered to reduce palatability to elk; this could have impacts on the long-term supply of some species, such as Western Red Cedar.
+- some stands are replanted several times before legal obligations to achieve free-to-grow status are met; - seedling protection may be required to reduce impacts of browse; - there may be long-term timber supply impacts due to lower timber quality and quantity caused by elk use when stands were young; and, - the mix of species being replanted in some areas is being altered to reduce palatability to elk; this could have impacts on the long-term supply of some species, such as western redcedar.